+A. Governing Code

+In the absence of specific provisions to the contrary in the current Bylaws of the Association or in this manual of adopted procedures, the Council shall be governed by the parliamentary rules and usage contained in the current edition of American Institute of Parliamentarians (AIP) Standard Code of Parliamentary Procedure.

+B. Recognition

-- A. Governing Code: In the absence of specific provisions to the contrary in the current Bylaws of the Association or in this manual of adopted procedures, the Council shall be governed by the parliamentary rules and usage contained in the current edition of Sturgis' Standard Code of Parliamentary Procedure.
-Reference Appendix C for Parliamentary Procedure Guide - B. Recognition: Representatives or members of the Board of Directors wishing to debate should proceed to one of the standing microphones.
-Each speaker shall provide his or her name and the delegation represented each time that he or she is recognized by the Speaker.
-In addition, the representative should state his or her position for or against the pending motion if not proposing a new motion. - C. Rules of Debate: The Council may alter the limits on debate at any time except when there is a pending motion to vote immediately or to table.
-If no such motion to limit debate is made, then the following standard limits shall apply: - 1.
-Each speaker shall be limited to three minutes. - 2.
+Representatives or members of the Board of Directors wishing to debate should proceed to one of the standing microphones.
+Each speaker shall provide their name and the delegation represented each time they are recognized by the Speaker.
+In addition, the representative should state their position for or against the pending motion if not proposing a new motion.

+C. Rules of Debate

+The Council may alter the limits on debate at any time except when there is a pending motion to vote immediately or to table.
+If no such motion to limit debate is made, then the following standard limits shall apply:

+- 1. Each speaker shall be limited to three minutes. - 2.
 Each speaker may address the Council no more than two times on a particular motion. - 3.
 No member will debate again on the same question until everyone has had an opportunity to debate once. - 4.
 While representatives and their alternates have full privileges of the floor, other individuals may be recognized to address the Council at the Speaker's prerogative.
 This ruling may be overruled by a majority vote of the representatives. - 5.
-A member speaking on the floor who has not exceeded his or her time limit may not be interrupted by another member unless that other member has a valid point
+A member speaking on the floor who has not exceeded their time limit may not be interrupted by another member unless that other member has a valid point of order.

-- of order, which according to the governing parliamentary authority permits such interruption. - 6.
-Any member who has exceeded his or her time limit may be allowed to continue debate at the discretion of the Speaker.
+6. Any member who has exceeded their time limit may be allowed to continue debate at the discretion of the Speaker.

-Amended, 5/17 Amended, 5/20
+Amended, 5/17 Amended, 5/20 Amended, 10/23